practicalcomputerscience/MicrobenchmarkGPHLlanguages/60 - the future of transpiling/README.md

 In March 2025, Microsoft announced: [A 10x Faster TypeScript](https://devblogs.microsoft.com/typescript/typescript-native-port/), where Microsoft takes Google's **Go** programming language (https://github.com/microsoft/typescript-go) to transpile TypeScript source code into JavaScript source code.

-So far, this has been done with "self-hosting", that is that the TypeScript compiler is implemented in TypeScript, which also is JIT (Just-In-Time) compiled into JavaScript while doing its compilation work.

-The choice of Go obviously was a surprise move for many observers - does it mean in my understanding that Microsoft is apparently no longer developing its own [statically typed programming language](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Koka#koka) which can be compiled into standalone executables for a variety of platforms; at least not with "full force".

 This news was my incentive to "transpile" my [original little Python program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main?tab=readme-ov-file#what-this-repository-is-about), the language I usually use to test an idea and in which I just quickly implemented a simple PRNG (pseudo-random number generator), plus extras, into other languages, including Go, which has been on my "long list" for language testing since 2023.

+So far, the transpilation from TypeScript into JavaScript has been done with "self-hosting", that is that the TypeScript compiler is implemented in TypeScript, which also is JIT (Just-In-Time) compiled into JavaScript while doing its compilation work.

+The choice of Go for the new transpilation language obviously was a surprise move for many observers - does it mean in my understanding that Microsoft is apparently no longer developing its own [statically typed programming language](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Koka#koka) which can be compiled into standalone executables for a variety of platforms; at least not with "full force".

+Anyhow, the TypeScript-Go liaison shows how important transpiling from one language to an other can become in modern software development, even though officially Microsoft apparently avoids the term "transpiling" here.

 <br/>